olgunozoktas/adminlte.io/tutorials/oud.md

 Step 5:

-Create a route in web.php to show the online users
+Create a route in web.php to show the online user

 ```
 	Add requires namespace